-- Then, pour in a portion of the veggie stock to fully soften the carrots.
+- Then, pour in a portion of the veggie broth to fully soften the carrots.

-- Next, pour in the star ingredients… pumpkin, along with maple syrup, salt, pepper and remaining veggie stock.
+- Next, pour in the star ingredients: pumpkin, along with maple syrup, salt, pepper and remaining veggie broth.
 Bring to a light simmer and cook 8 to 10 minutes.
-It’ll start to look vibrant and super orange, like this…
+It’ll start to look vibrant and super orange.

 - Then, pour in coconut milk and cook another 10 minutes.

-- Blitz with an immersion blender so it’s nice, smooth and creamy!
-After, you can stir in some baby spinach, if you like.
+- Blend with an immersion blender so it’s smooth and creamy!
+After, you can stir in some baby spinach if you like.
 A squeeze of lime juice is highly recommended here!